fieldtrip/website/tutorial/nirs_singlechannel.md

           opto: [1x1 struct]
            cfg: [1x1 struct]

 Let us go through these one-by-one.
 The field 'hdr' contain all top-level information about your data, like for example the original sample rate, the number of channels etc. So all information that was potentially available at the time you read in the dataset.
 The field 'label' lists the name of all channels that you decided to read in.
 Note that you have told **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)** to just read-in, by default, all channels as you haven't specified a subset.
 As you can see, there are 48 labels, and as the measurement consisted of 2 wavelengths per channel, this represents 24 channels.
 You also read in a set of ADC-channels, these will be ignored for now (these contain the triggers of the oxymon file, hence, this is NIRS acquisition hardware specific).
 The next field is called 'time' and represents the time axis of the dataset.
 The field 'trial' contains the data of all your channels.
-It is called 'trial' because usually, data is separated into different trials.
-To start off, we however have now read in all available data.
-The field 'fsample' describes the current sample rate of the data in the 'trial'-field.
-The field 'sampleinfo' describes the sample numbers of each trial with respect to the original measurement.
-The field 'opto' contains all high-level information about the composition of the channels and optodes, such as what wavelengths were used, the position of the optodes, what optodes formed which channels, etc. Finally, the field 'cfg' is the same cfg that we have just used, extended by some default values.
+It is called 'trial' because usually, data is cut in segments corresponding to the different trials in the experiment.
+To start off with the analysis here, we read in all available data as a single segment/trial.
+The field 'fsample' describes the sampling rate of the data in the 'trial'-field.
+The field 'sampleinfo' describes the sample numbers of each trial with respect to the original measurement on disk.
+The field 'opto' contains information about the composition of the channels and optodes, such as what wavelengths were used, the position of the optodes, how the optodes were combined to form the channels, etc. Finally, the field 'cfg' is the same cfg that we have just used, extended by some default values.
 This way, we can always trace back what has actually happened to our data.
 But more about that later.

 Let us dive deeper into our data for now.
 For having a quick look at our data, we can use the function **[ft_databrowser](https://github.com/fieldtrip/fieldtrip/blob/release/ft_databrowser.m)** .
 The databrowser is much more than a simple 'data browser', but we will utilize this functionality for our purpose at the moment.
 Of course, we could have a look at how to call the databrowser (help **[ft_databrowser](https://github.com/fieldtrip/fieldtrip/blob/release/ft_databrowser.m)**), but a good guess is always to use FieldTrip functions as ft_functionname(cfg, data).
 We can keep the cfg empty to start with, and then see if this works.
 We add 'ylim = 'maxmin'' to the configuration to adjust the y-axis such that the lowest values in the graph are determining the lowest point on the y-axis, and the largest values in the graph determine the highest point on the y-axis.

     cfg = [];
-    cfg.ylim = 'maxmin';
+    cfg.ylim = 'maxabs';
     ft_databrowser(cfg, data);

 {% include image src="/assets/img/tutorial/nirs_singlechannel/nirs_tut1_fig1_ft_databrowser_readin.png" width="400" %}